Support for male survivors

 We understand that if you are a male victim of domestic violence, it can feel incredibly difficult to open up and tell someone about what you are experiencing.
 We provide support to all people who are experiencing domestic violence.

-We have a specific male worker to support men experiencing domestic abuse.
 We don’t judge, stereotype or look at gender.
 Whilst our workforce are predominantly female, they are trained to take calls from male survivors.

 We are here to help.
 We listen, we believe, we act.